aws-lambda-template-generator/ts-graphql-dynamodb/data-models-examples/dynamodb-data-modeling.md

-# Data Model with DynamoDB Example - Profile Data
+# DynamoDB Data Modeling

+We are using movie data for this example.

 ## Strategy